garagesocial/gs-mysql/README.md

 my_instance.raw("database", "DELETE FROM groups WHERE ID = 2")
 ```
 ### License
-gs_sql is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT)
+gs_mysql is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT)